nuxt/docs/en/faq/heroku-deployment.md

 git push heroku master
 ```

-To deploy a non-master brach to Heroku use:
+To deploy a non-master branch to Heroku use:
 ```bash
 git push heroku develop:master
 ```